 CELDF’s International Center for the Rights of Nature is spearheading the advancement of the Rights of Nature around the world.

 The Center is assisting civil society, indigenous peoples, communities, and governments to advance Rights of Nature laws and policies.
 This includes providing legislative and policy drafting, legal research, public engagement and education, and trainings.

 Communities in the United States and the country of Ecuador have worked with CELDF to establish the first Rights of Nature laws in the world.
-Today, we are working in India, Nepal, Australia, Cameroon, Colombia, the United States, and other countries on the Rights of Nature.
+Today, we are working in India, Nepal, Australia, Cameroon, Colombia, the United States, and other countries to establish similar laws.

 Environmental degradation is advancing around the world.
 The United Nations has warned that we are heading toward “major planetary catastrophe.”
 There is a growing recognition that we must fundamentally change the relationship between humankind and nature.

 Making this fundamental shift means recognizing our dependence on nature and respecting our need to live in harmony with the natural world.
-This means securing the highest legal protection on nature and sustainability.
-It means placing the highest societal value on ecosystems and a healthy planet.
-Recognizing rights of both humankind and nature to health and well-being helps achieve those legal protections and societal values.
+This means securing the highest legal protection and the highest societal value on nature through the recognition of rights.

 Many nations have expanded their body of legal rights to recognize a human right to a healthy environment, including Spain, France, Portugal, Greece, and Finland.
-However, as global warming accelerates and ecosystems are pushed to collapse, we are finding that the human right to a healthy environment cannot be achieved without securing the highest protections for the natural environment.
-This means recognizing in law the right of the environment itself to be healthy and thrive.
+However, as global warming accelerates and ecosystems are pushed to collapse, we are finding that the human right to a healthy environment cannot be achieved without securing rights of the environment itself.
+This means recognizing in law the right of nature to be healthy and thrive.

 A true "right of the environment" does exist.— Pope Francis, September, 2015